aalto-ics-kepaco/Efficient-Discovery-of-Genome-scale-Metabolic-Pathways-for-Synthetic-Biology/README.md

 # Metabolic-Pathways-Identification

-Master's thesis project on the topic "Identification of metabolic fluxes leading to the production of industrially relevant products".

-In this work we have developed and implemented a computational method, called kOpt, for enumeration of the k-first metabolic pathways with several biological constraints.
-Out methods is feasible for genome-scale metabolic networks as opposed to existing methods for enumeration of metabolic fluxes such as elementary flux modes and extreme pathways.
-We have compared the performance of kOpt against the method for enumeration of the first k elementary flux modes as developbed by Pey et al., in 2014, and the results demonstrate that our method is two orders of magnitude faster than the competing one.
+Implementation of the computational method kOpt, corresponding to the manuscript  "Efficient Discovery of Genome-scale Metabolic Pathways for Synthetic Biology", that has been submitted to Bionformatics journal.

+Abstract
+Motivation: Genome-scale metabolic networks and metabolic networks extended by new-to-nature reactions exceed the practical size of enumerating elementary flux modes, yet such enumeration is required to take advantage of the networks.
+Results: A novel method, called kOpt, was developed and implemented to compute the first k flux solutions having increased flux pattern variability for reactions close to the product in the stoichiometric reaction network.
+The novel method proved feasible for genome-scale metabolic networks and compared favourably to a method enumerating the first k elementary flux modes.
+More specifically, the proposed method was approximately two orders of magnitude faster and yielded a more varied set of solutions.

 **Contents**
 -------------